Judiciary Cmte. Dems file lawsuit for Mueller grand jury evidence

 “That information is critically important for our ability to examine witnesses including former White House counsel Don McGahn and to investigate the president’s misconduct,” the New York Democrat told reporters.

-Reading from the court filing, Mr. Nadler said the material is necessary for Congress to hold the president accountability and possibly exercise its impeachment powers.
+Reading from the court filing, Mr. Nadler said the material is necessary for Congress to hold the president accountable and possibly exercise its impeachment powers.

 “Because Department of Justice policies will not allow prosecution of a sitting president, the U.S. House of Representatives is the only institution of the federal government that can hold the president accountable for his actions,” Mr. Nadler said.